apaschenko/lenka/README.md

 The customizer takes one parameter: this is an object (for a typescript, the Lenka package exports a service type **DCCustomizerParams** that describes the fields of this object).
 ```
 {
-  accumulator: {}        // An object where you can save some data between customizer calls, if necessary.
+  accumulator: any       // Place where you can save some data between customizer calls, if necessary (see options.accumulator)
-  value: any             // value of the current node in the original
+  value: any             // Value of the current node in the original
-  parent: object | any[] // reference to parent node of the original
+  parent: object | any[] // Reference to parent node of the original
-  key: string | number   // key of parent node for cureent node (index of array item or key of object)
+  key: string | number   // Key of parent node for cureent node (index of array item or key of object)
-  root: any              // reference to root of the original object
+  root: any              // Reference to root of the original object
   level: number          // Nesting level of the current node (root level is 0)
   isItACycle: boolean    // Whether the current node is a circular dependency
 }